benmeyersUSC/benmeyersUSC.github.io/_posts/2024-11-28-hamming-codes.md

 There is certainly some overlap between these groups, but they're clearly well defined.
 And in fact, the overlap becomes crucially useful.
 For a number to be in one of these groups, it must have a 1 in the right index; it must include a specific *power* of 2 in its sum.
 Specifically, for any of these numbers to be created by adding powers of 2 (**ie represented in binary!**) it can only be done in one distinct way.

-Suppose we implemented a similar sum-checking mechanism as discussed before, but with respect to these groups.
-Say P1 can somehow correspond to that first group (binary index 1), P2 to the second, and P3 to the third.
+Instead of a simple sum-check, Hamming devised a parity-check mechanism based on these groups.
+Each parity bit ensures that the total of its group is even.
+This provides a way to verify and locate errors in the encoded message.
+P1 corresponds to that first group (binary index 1), P2 to the second, and P3 to the third.
 Recognize again that these groups have a very specific affinity with each other: they share the same bit (or weight) in a given index.

 What can we do here?
 Let's revisit our proposed encoded message once more, but with the D bits filled in: